BP Chief Digital Innovation Officer Morag Watson is preparing the 109-year-old oil and gas giant for a digital future.

 BP is also investing in high-tech, low carbon startups that can create new business opportunities.

 In 2004, the company set up BP Ventures to identify and invest in private, high growth technology companies in BP's core businesses in upstream, downstream and alternative energy and also in the new areas of advanced mobility, power and storage, carbon management bio and low carbon products.
 Watson's team examines the technology that could deliver the biggest value to BP.

 "Normally, we invest to either accelerate a technology, because without our investment it wouldn't get to the use case that we could see for it, or because it would give us some business competitive advantage," she says.

-Recent investments include Fulcrum BioEnergy, a pioneer in the development and production of low-carbon jet fuel, Voltaware, which produces an energy monitor that can track energy demand down to individual appliances, and Beyond Limits, an artificial intelligence and cognitive computing company that helped the Mars Rover land on the red planet.
+Recent investments include Fulcrum BioEnergy, a pioneer in the development of low-carbon jet fuel, Voltaware, the producer of an energy monitor that can track demand down to individual appliances, and Beyond Limits, an AI and cognitive computing company that helped the Mars Rover land on the red planet.

 It takes 14 minutes for a message sent from Mars to arrive back on Earth but the total time from starting to deploy to landing the Mars Rover is only seven minutes, so by the time the first message is received in the control room the spaceship has already landed.
 With communications cut, the Mars Rover had to complete its mission autonomously.

 Beyond Limits helped the lander analyse the unfamiliar environment and navigate it independently before returning to its carrier.